City Creek (Salt Lake County, Utah): Flood of 1983

 The stream remained underground until record precipitation in the winter of 1982/1983 produced an enormous snowpack in the Creek's watershed.
 The late onset of warmer temperatures and a sudden warm spell in May swelled the stream.
 Saturday night, May 28, the North Temple conduit became clogged, and the whole river overflowed into the streets, down Canyon Road, and onto State Street.
 Volunteers worked frantically that Sunday morning to protect local buildings by sandbagging State Street, channeling the current down the eastern half of the street to large storm sewers near the Salt Lake City and County Building at 400 South.
 When the sewers overflowed, the "State Street River" was extended to 1300 South, where the current flowed with other streams in conduits to the Jordan River.
 Temporary pedestrian bridges were built over State Street, which is part of US-89 and one of Salt Lake City's primary corridors.

 The stream returned to its normal course on June 11, but cleanup took several more weeks.
 The flood had proved a popular attraction, and some residents suggested bringing the stream permanently above the ground and incorporating it into Salt Lake City in a more meaningful way.
 Attention to City Creek brought improvements to it.

 By the next year, students from six high schools and local Boy Scouts constructed the "Freedom Trail" in the lower part of City Creek Canyon.
 In 1986 Salt Lake City drafted the "City Creek Master Plan" intending to maintain the canyon around City Creek "as a valuable watershed and recreation/open space amenity of city-wide significance."

-When the Church of Jesus Christ of Latter-day Saints completed the LDS Conference Center in 2000, part of the stream again became visible.
-City Creek runs freely by the center in a rough-hewn granite bed, accenting the building's waterfall.

-Fire
+Daylighting

+A portion of City Creek was daylit in 1995, when Salt Lake City and the Church of Jesus Christ of Latter-day Saints (LDS Church) developed City Creek Park and Brigham Young Historic Park.
+The daylit portion of the creek begins just south of Memory Grove, its course then flows along the base of the hillside near the historic Ottinger Hall, after which it disappears under roads and reappears in landscaped medians along Canyon Road.
+It then flows under that road and into City Creek Park before a portion disappears under Second Avenue and reemerges at the Brigham Young Historic Park.

+The LDS Church's Conference Center, completed in 2000, also features City Creek water in its landscaping.
+Here City Creek runs alongside North Temple street and past the Conference Center in a channel featuring rough-hewn granite boulders.
+Although some sources have indicated this is not daylit City Creek water.

+A re-creation of City Creek was included in the construction of City Creek Center, although it does not use daylit City Creek water, instead using recirculated city tab water.

+Fires

 On July 29, 2008, a large grass fire started in a section of the canyon and had burned more than 180 acre by the following day.
 The cause of the fire had been determined to be of human origin as there was no lightning present on the day it started.